Abhayprasad/GCD-Course-Project/README.md

 The raw data is sourced from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The script run_analysis.R assumes that the data has been downloaded (and inzipped manually).
-The script starts by setting the working directory to the local directory where this data has been downloaded.
+The script run_analysis.R assumes that the data has been downloaded (and unzipped manually).
+The script starts by setting the working directory to the directory on the local drive where this data has been downloaded.

-RStudio version 0.98.977
- for Window 8 was used to develop the R script.
+RStudio version 0.98.977 for Window 8 was used to develop the R script.